10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Regardless of where you stay, make sure you designate someone, if it is other than you, to be responsible for securing the house/room at night.

-This person should walk the property, ensuring that everything that should be secured, is secure.
-They should also make a trip to the vehicles and check on them.
+This person should walk the property, ensuring that everything that should be secured is secure.
+They should also visit the vehicles and check on them.

 Likewise, the designated security person should be tuned into anything that looks or feels out of place or off.
-And, if they find anything that is out of place or feels off, find out why it seems that way.
-Don’t be the person that, after the tragedy, says, ‘I thought something didn’t feel right about that.”
+If they find anything that is out of place or feels off, they should find out why it seems that way.
+Don't be the person who, after the tragedy, says, ‘I thought something didn't feel right about that.'

 Attraction Considerations

-With your lodging needs met, it’s time to consider the details of the best part of the trip, the places you’ve traveled to, to have fun and experience!
+With your lodging needs met, it's time to consider the details of the best part of the trip—the places you've traveled to—so you can have fun and experience!

 If you're going to a large venue, does everyone have a map or understand the location's layout?
 Where are the exits out of the venue and to the car?